Cactoidal/Island-of-Space-Time-Chainlink-Hackathon-Spring-2023/secrets/README.md

  [main.rs](main.rs) is a Rust implementation of encryptWithSignature() currently used by the Chainlink Functions starter kit.
 It attempts to replicate the chain of operations shown in the starter kit, eth-crypto.js, eccrypto.js, and node:crypto.js.
-It will successfully produce an encoded base64 string composed of the concatenated iv/ephemkey/ciphertext/mac, containing the JSON payload of the signed secrets JSON, but its reception by a DON is currently untested and likely will need tweaks for compatibility.
+It will successfully produce an encoded base64 string composed of the concatenated iv/ephemkey/ciphertext/mac, containing the JSON payload of the signed secrets JSON, but it still needs tweaks to be accepted by a DON.

 Example output: